ONTAP 9 Manuals ( CA08871-402 )

 ARP is not suited for:

-• Workloads with a high frequency of file create or delete (hundreds of thousands of files in few seconds; for example, test/dev workloads)
+• Workloads with a high frequency of file create or delete (hundreds of thousands of files in few seconds; for example, test/development workloads).

-• ARP depends on the ability to recognize an unusual surge in file create, rename, or delete activity.
-If the application itself is the source of the file activity, it cannot be effectively distinguished from ransomware activity
+• ARP’s threat detection depends on its ability recognize an unusual surge in file create, rename, or delete activity.
+If the application itself is the source of the file activity, it cannot be effectively distinguished from ransomware activity.

 ARP depends on distinguishing incoming data as encrypted or unencrypted.
 If the application itself is encrypting the data, then the effectiveness of the feature is reduced.
 However, the feature can still work based on file activity (delete, overwrite, or create, or a create or rename with a new file extension) and file type.